 (CNN)Here's a look at the Wimbledon Championships.

-Novak Djokovic of Serbia defeats Roger Federer in the men's final.
+Novak Djokovic of Serbia defeats Roger Federer of Switzerland in the men's final, for the second straight year.

 Wimbledon is one of four Grand Slam tennis tournaments.
 The others are the Australian Open, the French Open and the U.S. Open.
 Wimbledon takes place at the All England Lawn Tennis Club in London.